ICBM

 TBD

-The 2023 summer sampling season has wrapped up!
-Winter sampling will run through December-March:
+The 2023-2024 winter sampling season has wrapped up!
+Summer sampling will run through June-September:

 Additional Resources for Communities:

-INSTRUCTION GUIDE: Communities can find the Winter Sampling Manual here, in order to review and understand the sampling protocol.
+INSTRUCTION GUIDE: Communities can find the Summer Sampling Manual here, in order to review and follow the sampling protocol and bottle storage.

 SUMMER FIELD SHEETS: Participants can print additional field sheets if needed, but they will also be provided in the sampling kits.